-Of the many misconceptions about child sexual abuse, one is that children often lie about being sexually abused.
-This myth persists despite research and ever-improving levels of awareness, probably because it’s sometimes easer for family and other people around the child to believe that the child made it up.
+One misconception is that children often lie about being sexually abused.
+This myth persists despite what we know from research.
+It’s sometimes easier for the child’s family to believe that the child is making things up.

 Paedophile Hunters: more harm than good?

-‘Paedophile hunter’ vigilante groups have gained more attention in the media lately, and have divided public opinion over their role in detecting crime, or at least, those who intend to commit the crime of child sexual abuse.
-This video addresses some of the criticisms levelled against them in the media.
+Vigilante groups have gained more attention in the media lately, and have divided public opinion over their role in detecting crime.

 Mandatory reporting debate, what you need to know